 Most Nigerians underestimate how much power their appliances consume.
 Here is a rough guide to common household appliances:

-Air conditioning is by far the largest consumer of electricity in most Nigerian homes.
-A single AC unit running 8 hours daily can account for 240–360 kWh monthly — that is N54,000 to N81,000 on Band A rates for just one appliance.
+Air conditioning is by far the largest consumer of electricity in many Nigerian homes.
+A single AC unit running 8 hours daily can account for 240–360 kWh monthly.
+At a Band A rate around N225/kWh, that is about N54,000 to N81,000 for one appliance, but your exact amount should be calculated with the rate on your current bill or vending receipt.

 Practical Tips to Reduce Your Electricity Bill